 For safety reasons, students are discouraged from bringing electronics of any kind onto the campus, or onto the bus, including personal music/video players like MP3 players, iPods, iPads, CD players, radios, digital cameras, and/or tape recorders.
-Any electronic devices, including cell phones that are brought onto campus MUST be kept in backpacks in lockers.
+Any electronic devices, including cell phones that are brought onto campus MUST be turned into the office for safe keeping.
 Many of these devices, particularly cell phones, are able to send e-mails and text messages as well as video recordings to other users and personal computers, and may be used inappropriately.
-Therefore, we have a No Cell

-Phone Use Policy at Gonzaga Middle School to protect the privacy and safety of all children and adults in the building.
+Therefore, we have a No Cell Phone Use Policy at Gonzaga Middle School to protect the privacy and safety of all children and adults in the building.

-Students must turn off and keep all cell phones and other non-authorized internet capable devices out of sight (and in lockers) at all times while they are at school.
+Students must turn off and keep all cell phones and other non-authorized internet capable devices in the office at all times while they are at school.
 Other hand held devices such as iPods, MP3 players, and earphones are not to be used in school without express teacher permission.
-This policy is in place to enable students to focus on their learning and also to reduce the possibility of cyberbullying.
+This policy is in place to enable students to focus on their learning and also to reduce the possibility of cyber-bullying.
 Confiscated electronics will be sent to the Front Office and be returned at the discretion of the Principal.